evanthegrayt/cdc/README.md

 ```

 ## Set-up
-To use this feature, you need to set `CDC_DIRS` in either a startup file (such
+To use this plugin, you need to set `CDC_DIRS` in either a startup file (such as
-as `~/.zshrc`), or a file called `~/.cdcrc`.
-It should be an array with
+`~/.zshrc`), or a file called `~/.cdcrc`.
+It should be an array with absolute
-absolute paths to the directories to search.
+paths to the directories to search.

 ```sh
 # Set this in either `~/.zshrc` (or similar), or in `~/.cdcrc`